projectpai/paicoin/COMMANDS.md

        able to sign the input corresponding to this output, so it must own the address.

+  -tbrewardaddress
+     Specify the address to be used when sending the reward.
+The voter or revoker will send the reward or refund to this address.

   -tblimit
        The maximum number of tickets to purchase in one batch.